sahilrajput03/nvm-autoswitching/README.md

 ## Install node version mentioned in .nvmrc file in current working directory
 nvm install
-# Note: If there is no .nvmrc file then you get errro - "No .nvmrc file found"
+# Note: If there is no .nvmrc file then you get error - "No .nvmrc file found"

 ## Switch to Node version mentioned in .nvmrc in current working directory
 nvm use